Liber7as/McKinley.ProjectZomboid.Backups/README.md

 ## How to use

-Running the `McKinley.ProjectZomboid.Backups.Runner.exe` file with no command line arguments will automatically detect your Project Zomboid save files and back them up into a ZIP folder next to the `.exe` file.
+Running the `McKinley.ProjectZomboid.Backups.Runner.exe` file with no command line arguments will automatically detect your Project Zomboid save files and back them up into a ZIP file next to the `.exe`.
 For more advanced usages, see the Advanced Options section below.

 ### Advanced Options